• Skip to primary navigation

 Semifreddo al Tiramisù (Tiramisu Semifreddo)

 A recipe for Semifreddo al Tiramisù (Tiramisu Semifreddo)!
-Savoiardi cookies (Ladyfingers) are dipped in spiked espresso, layered with mascarpone cream and chocolate, and frozen for at least four hours before serving.
+Savoiardi cookies are dipped in spiked espresso, then layered with mascarpone cream and chocolate before freezing.

 Course Dessert